goodpixel/chunkr/README.md

 With keyset-based pagination, rather than tracking how far into the result set you've traversed (and then hoping records don't change out from under you), we instead track the value of one or more fields in the first and last record of the batch.
 Then, to get the next (or previous) batch, we query with a `WHERE` clause that excludes records up to those values.
-Not only does the database not have to pull irrelevant records only to count through them and discard many of them, but this approach also isn't negatively affected by records being created or removed during pagination.
+With appropriate indexing, the database does not have to pull irrelevant records (only to count through them and discard many of them!).
+Furthermore, this approach isn't negatively affected by records being created or removed during pagination.

 All of this makes keyset pagination far more appealing than offset-based pagination.
 The gotcha is that it can be much more troublesome and error-prone to set up the necessary